Hexagon/pup/docs/examples/basic-webinterface/README.md

 `cd` to `/docs/examples/basic-webinterface` directory.

-Start example by running `pup` if pup is installed, or something like `deno run -A ../../../pup.ts` if not.
+Start example by running `pup run` if pup is installed, or something like `deno run -A ../../../pup.ts run` if not.

 Browse to <http://localhost:5000/>